techidaily/site-games-able/source/_posts/benefits-of-postponed-gaming-releases.md

 ## Delaying Games Reduces Crunch Culture

  Crunch culture is a big issue in the realm of video games.
-But[what is crunch culture](https://www.makeuseof.com/crunch-culture-video-games/) , you might be wondering?
+But [what is crunch culture](https://www.makeuseof.com/crunch-culture-video-games/) , you might be wondering?
 Essentially, crunch culture involves subjecting video game developers to appalling working conditions to get them to work faster and harder in an effort to meet harsh deadlines.

  It's easy for a big boss to waltz into the office and demand a project be finished by a certain date, regardless of how plausible it is.
 But the reality is that behind the scenes, developers have to scramble to meet those deadlines, often resulting in them working absurd hours and experiencing extremely high stress levels.

 ![Skeleton hunched over messy desk](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/skeleton-hunched-over-messy-desk.jpg)

  While some people work well under pressure, positive environments often produce the best results.
-When you actually look at[whether crunch culture creates better video games](https://www.makeuseof.com/does-crunch-culture-deliver-good-bad-games/) , in the end, the answer is far from a resounding yes.
+When you actually look at [whether crunch culture creates better video games](https://www.makeuseof.com/does-crunch-culture-deliver-good-bad-games/) , in the end, the answer is far from a resounding yes.
 Great games have come from crunch culture, sure.
 But it's simply not worth subjecting workers to crunch culture when it is entirely possible to create brilliant games without it.

 ## Delaying Video Games Improves the Final Product